Department of Veterans Affairs.

 One commenter recommended that the rule authorize specific treatment for certain diseases.
 The purpose of this rule is to amend adjudication regulations.
 Treatment protocols for diseases and disabilities are outside the scope of this regulation, and, outside the scope of 38 CFR part 3.
 For this reason, we make no change based on this comment.

 This same commenter suggested that infections with Mycoplasma species be added to the list of presumptive infectious diseases.
 The NAS did not include Mycoplasma species among the nine infectious diseases they selected.
 The recent NAS report specifically focused on scientific and medical literature addressing the incidence of long-term health effects in individuals who had been diagnosed with the primary infectious disease and stated findings with respect to only the strength of the evidence for associations between the primary infectious diseases and the secondary health effects.
 The NAS evaluated the published, peer-reviewed scientific and medical literature on long-term health effects associated with infectious diseases pertinent to service in Southwest Asia and those known to have been of special concern to veterans deployed to that area.
 The NAS identified over 20,000 potentially relevant scientific reports, and focused on 1,200 that had the necessary scientific quality.

 The NAS initially identified approximately 100 diseases that are known to be endemic to Southwest Asia.
-Because those diseases would in most instances become manifest within a relatively short time after infection, NAS eliminated from consideration any disease that had never been reported in any U.S. troops within a reasonable period following Persian Gulf deployments.
+Because those diseases would in most instances become manifest within a relatively short time after infection, NAS eliminated from consideration any disease that had never been reported in any U.S. troops within a reasonable Start Printed Page 59969period following Persian Gulf deployments.
 The NAS also eliminated from consideration any diseases not known to produce long-term health effects.
 On that basis, the NAS limited the list of diseases to the nine that:

 (1) Are prevalent in Southwest Asia,